davidramiro/Marlin-Ai3M/README.md

 G26 C H200 P25 R25
 ```
 - To adjust your filament's needed temperature, change the number of the `H` parameter
+- Default bed temperature is 60°C, if you need another temperature, add e.g. `B80`
 - If your leveling is good, you will have a complete pattern of your mesh on your bed that you can peel off in one piece
 - Don't worry if the test looks a bit messy, the important thing is just that the line width is the same all over the mesh
 - Optional: Hang it up on a wall to display it as a trophy of how great your leveling skills are.